 It is California’s engineers that have designed the state’s roads, bridges, and highways to connect residents and ensure the success of industry commerce throughout the state.

-To deliver these projects to the public efficiently and successfully, ACEC California’s members know that specific public policies that fund, maintain and expand are good for the taxpayer, good for business, and good for the state.
+To deliver these projects to the public efficiently and successfully, ACEC California’s members know that specific public policies that fund, maintain and expand our transportation system are good for the taxpayer, good for business, and good for the state.